 Most paths are waymarked but you should allow plenty of time for your visit to avoid being on the site after dark.

 School and community groups

-The reserve has its own education programme offering a range of classes, covering woodland life, carried out at Oakerside Dene Lodge.
+The reserve has its own education program, offering a wide range of classes covering most aspects of the national curriculum.